minerupset/minerupset.github.io/code-library/docs/js/intro-to-webscraping.md

 Now, keep in mind; many websites say it directly violates their terms of use, and I am not telling you to go scrape literally anything.
 I hold no responsibility if you get in trouble scraping.
 However, if you want to know the mechanics, here are the basics (taken from this <a href=' https://www.youtube.com/watch?v=TzZ3YOUhCxo' target='_blank'>helpful tutorial</a>).

-Code below, by the idea is you use a 'headless browser', in this case puppeteer, to navigate to URLs of your choice and retrieve elements of the HTML DOM for you.
+Code below, by the idea is you use a "headless browser", in this case `#!js puppeteer`, to navigate to URLs of your choice and retrieve elements of the HTML DOM for you.
 In the example below, I direct the headless browser to a page on this site and have it retrieve the title, the source for an image, and the quote/author that appear in the footer of each of my pages.
 Take a look.

 ```js
 const puppeteer = require("puppeteer");